joinmeow/amazon-cognito-passwordless-auth/client/react/README-REACT.md

 Upon deploying the backend (with the `Passwordless` CDK construct), custom authentication flows are added to your Amazon Cognito User Pool, and your front-end will need to initiate and "dance" along in the Passwordless choreography to sign users in.
 This library provides a hook and sample components to make that easy:

-- React hook: `usePasswordless`: this hook provides all functionality to sign-in with Magic Links, FIDO2, SMS Step Up Auth (and passwords too should you want it).
+- React hook: `usePasswordless`: this hook provides all functionality to sign-in with Magic Links, FIDO2 (and passwords too should you want it).
 - Sample React components––to get started quickly and for inspiration to build your own:
   - `<Passwordless />`: sample component that renders a login page, allowing the user to choose between FIDO2 and Magic Links
   - `<Fido2Toast />`: sample component (a "toast" at the top of the page) that (1) recommends to add a FIDO2 credential if the user doesn't yet have one and (2) shows the user's registered FIDO2 credentials

 A good way to see it in action and play around is to deploy the [end-to-end example](../../end-to-end-example) into your own AWS account.
-You can run the accompanying front end locally, and sign-in with magic links and FIDO2, and SMS OTP Step Up Authentication.
+You can run the accompanying front end locally, and sign-in with magic links and FIDO2.

 ## `usePasswordless` hook